Muda413/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Overview
+This project entailed applying the principles learnt from behavioral and trajectory planning module of SDCND to allow the car navigate and maneuver safely to either the right lane or left lane without no jerks being experienced. and also drive within the speed limit.

+### Key Steps
+To control our car our the track for one lap, we made certain assumptions such as:
+ - Control strategy is void of Noise
+ - Constant speed limit of 50 m/h

+However, important steps we implemented our code based on the project Q&A from the Path Planning module were:
+- Using sensor fusion data to estimate the position of the vehicles around or in front of the car to prevent collisions
+- Using combination of spline and frenet coordinates to estimate the new trajectory
+- Avoiding jerk while maneuvering and completing a full lap with no collisions

+We implement these above, we used the sensor fusion data of the main car provided and other cars around us to kick start the driving.
+We defined our safety strategy for navigaing to the left or right.
+We looped through the sensor fusion data to get the current car's "s" position.
+Subsequently, we checked our safety strategy to ensure the distance from other cars are safe.

+We use the spline function to estimate the end of the trajectory and transform back to the car's latest cartesian coordinate to follow - "next_x_vals" and "next_y_vals"

+Finally to account for jerk, we used the inputs from the project Q&A to adjust the reference velocity when the car is above or below a certain threshold with 0.224 mph

+### Potential Improvements
+We were able to successfully navigate the car based on the project requirements.
+However areas we recommend for improvements are:
+- Implementing our own control strategy instead of using the perfect controller used for this project
+- Obtaining the sensor fusion data of cars behind us as this would help us determine how close they are from us when navigating to the right or left lane
+- Incorporating finite state machine techniques which are computationally less expensive and helps in defining states and transitions we expect on the road and by the other cars before changing lanes.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).